What Flowers Attract Bees? (And Other Pollinator Favorites)

 Birds and bats do have preferences.
 These unsung heroes of pollination prefer larger flowering plants.
 Birds help with not only pollinating but also spreading seeds.
 Bats, being nocturnal creatures, tend to pollinate nighttime flowering plants like mangoes and bananas.

 Honeybees alone pollinate 80% of all flowering plants, including over 130 types of fruits and vegetables.
-Thankfully, they’re not too picky about where they feed on nectar and pollen.
+While some bee species prefer specific plants, many bees aren’t as picky, visiting a wide range of flowers in search of nectar and pollen.

 Whether they’re picky or not, bees are on the lookout for:

-- Blue or yellow petals.
-(Bees can’t see red.)
+• Blue or yellow petals (since they can’t see red

 Beetles